-The performance measure used for GMG for both the 2011-2014 and 2013-2016 cycles is GMG's cumulative cash flow margin ranking over the applicable four-year period compared to the cash flow margins of selected peer companies at the end of the award cycle.
+The performance measure used for GMG (Broadcasting) for both the 2013-2016 and the 2015-2018 cycles is GMG's cumulative cash flow margin ranking over the applicable four-year period compared to the cash flow margins of selected peer companies at the end of the award cycle.
 Cash flow margin is computed based on operating income plus depreciation and amortization, as a percentage of revenue.
 As soon as practical after the award cycle, the Committee determines GMG's cash flow margin rank among the cash flow margins of the peer companies and determines the payout value of each performance unit.
 The value of each performance unit is determined as set forth in the following table: